rsdoiel/antenna/planet.md

 ---

-## Russia must commit to ceasefire before meeting - Zelensky
+## Zelensky ready to meet Putin in Turkey on Thursday

 date: 2025-05-10, from: RTÉ News

-Ukrainian President Volodymyr Zelensky has said that Kyiv would meet with Moscow for talks in Istanbul on 15 May but said that Russia must first commit to a 30-day ceasefire starting tomorrow.
+Ukrainian President Volodymyr Zelensky said he would be ready to meet Vladimir Putin for talks in Istanbul on Thursday after US President Donald Trump told him to agree to an offer of talks with Russia immediately.

 <br>